Scalingo/documentation/_posts/languages/ruby/2000-01-01-bundler-configuration.md

 ---
 title: Bundler Configuration
 modified_at: 2019-12-19 00:00:00
-tags: ruby bundler
+tags: Ruby Bundler
 ---

-Bundler is the tool used to manager ruby dependencies.
+Bundler is the tool used to manager Ruby dependencies.
 It can be configured by several ways, through the edition of the `.bundle/config` file in your application project or through the environment.
 It is recommended not to check in the `.bundle/config` file in your GIT repository and keep this file to configure your development setup.
-The best practice here is to configure bundler throught environment variables.
+The best practice here is to configure Bundler through environment variables.

-## Dependencies installation
+## Dependencies Installation

-During the deployment of a ruby application, the following command is run:
+During the deployment of a Ruby application, the following command is run:

 ```
 bundle install --without development:test --path vendor/bundle --binstubs vendor/bundle/bin